dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Database types work well

 "online" approaches

+`sourmash gather`, the command-line interface that adds further user experience improvements to the API level, also allows passing multiple indices to be searched, providing incremental support for rerunning with additional data without having to recompute, merge or update the original databases.

 Some limitations of gather and database types (equal results can be hard to detect efficiently with current SBT implementation)